hiphapa/blogs.snap-ci.com/_drafts/2015-04-02-continuous-deployment-strategies.md

 * a solid foundation of tests that gives you confidence in your software
 * a set of automation tools and scripts that give you confidence that your deployment will succeed, or rollback in case of issues

 A few of the more popular continuous deployment strategies include blue/green deployments and canary releases, which I've briefly outlined below.
-I'll get into the related implementation techniques in more detailed, follow-up posts.

 # Blue/green deployments